 So here are the 2 key things in this recipe that add depth of flavour into this otherwise simple sauce:

-There’s enough sauce to serve this over rice or, as pictured, with noodles.
+There’s enough sauce to serve this over jasmine rice or any rice you prefer, or with noodles (pictured).
 I’ve used vermicelli noodles here because they’re quick to prepare – just soak in boiling water for a few minutes,

 Add a side of steamed Asian greens and voila!
 A healthy, Omega 3 rich dinner on the table in 20 minutes!!! – Nagi x